Authors: Thomas C. Hoffman, II, Nadia A. Havard and Elizabeth A. Damm

 Akers suggests structuring the transfer to remove inferences of any implied agreement or pre-arrangement, including the following techniques:

 To fully understand why granting a beneficiary-spouse a power of appointment in favor of the grantor-spouse raises estate tax concerns, it is helpful to look at the Code.
-Under Section 2036(a) of the Code, property transferred by the grantor while living is included in his gross estate at death if the transfer was not a bona fide sale for adequate and full consideration and the grantor retained for life either of the following interests:
+Under Section 2036(a) of the Code, property transferred by the grantor while living is included in their gross estate at death if the transfer was not a bona fide sale for adequate and full consideration and the grantor retained for life either of the following interests:

 To trigger the application of Section 2036(a), there must be a retained right by the grantor to the income of a trust or an understanding that the income would be received by the grantor.
 To determine whether such an understanding exists, the courts look at all of the relevant facts.
 Although showing an express agreement is fairly straightforward, an implied agreement generally must be demonstrated indirectly.

 Courts have considered several factors as evidence of an implied agreement between the grantor and trustee that the grantor will receive trust income.
-Note these factors apply to the situation where a grantor explicitly retains the right to receive discretionary distributions from the trust he or she created.
+Note these factors apply to the situation where a grantor explicitly retains the right to receive discretionary distributions from the trust they created.
 Although the grantor of a SLAT would not retain any explicit right to receive discretionary distributions from the SLAT, and although this section discusses an implied agreement between grantor and spouse, these factors may nonetheless be instructive.
 The factors considered by courts include the following:

 Thus, it is possible to give the beneficiary-spouse a limited power of appointment to appoint SLAT assets in favor of the grantor-spouse, but estate planners should carefully consider all of the circumstances of the transaction to ensure that no unintended tax consequences result.